felis/USB_Host_Shield_2.0/README.md

 WII Wii(&Btd, PAIR);
 ```

-And then press 1 & 2 at once on the Wiimote or press sync if you are using a Wii U Pro Controller.
+And then press 1 & 2 at once on the Wiimote or the SYNC buttons if you are using a Wii U Pro Controller or a Wii Balance Board.

 After that you can simply create the instance like so: